xhermosilla/neocoder/packages/java/neo-ms-auth-api/README.md

 The service requires some basic configurations, such as the secret key for tokens and other environment parameters.
 You can set these settings on the `application.properties` file located at the src/main/resources folder:

 - #### Auth service configuration
-auth.token.secretKey= -
+auth.token.secretKey=-
 auth.token.issuer=neo
 auth.token.expiration=86400000

 - #### Login configuration
 auth.login.defaultUser=admin
 auth.login.defaultPassword=admin

 - #### Server configuration
 server.port=3010
 server.servlet.context-path=/neo/api/v1
 spring.application.name=neo-ms-auth-api

 (The variables that not have a default value are required to be set)